 Improving Your Volume Trading Performance

-To improve your volume trading performance, you should focus on continuously learning the market and improving your strategy.
+You should focus on continuously learning the market and improving your strategy to improve your volume trading performance.
 This can include researching new ways to apply your strategy, testing them through backtesting, and constantly monitoring the markets to stay up to date with the latest trends.

 In addition, you should constantly review and evaluate your current strategy and make adjustments as needed.
-You should also focus on risk management because by limiting losses, you can improve your performance.
+You should also focus on risk management because you can improve your performance by limiting losses.

 Scaling Up Your Volume Trading Strategy